yo-goto/ggl.fish/README.md

  Search URL :  https://www.google.com/search?q=fish+plugin+-fisher&lr=lang_en&tbs=qdr:y1
 ```

-To pass a generated URL to text proceccing, use `-o` or `--output` option.
+To pass a generated URL to any text proceccing, use `-o` or `--output` option.
 It just prints the URL.

 ```console
 $ ggl -o how to use fish shell